koenberkhout/Magento-Skip-Checkout-Login-Step-1/README.md

   *  **Enable extension**: Enable / disable the skip checkout login feature
   *  **Checkout type**: Choose the default checkout type if extension is enabled

+## Compatibility

+This extension is tested on Magento 1.9.x.x

 ## Class rewrites